Welcome to the All-New 2016 French Meadows

-The picturesque natural surroundings are an ideal setting to go "on retreat".
-The energizing stream that borders the campground on three sides, the majestic trees that canopy the surroundings, and the monumental rock formations that define the various campsites provide a unique environment in which to relax, study, and play.
+The picturesque natural surroundings are an ideal setting to go "on retreat" and provide a unique environment in which to relax, study, and play.

-Filtered water, used for cooking, is available to all campers; feel free to bring your own water bottle and cup for taking filtered water out of the kitchen area.
+Filtered water is used for cooking and drinking and is available to all campers; feel free to bring your own water bottle and cup for taking filtered water out of the kitchen area.

 See the section on camp policies.

 Come prepared for hot days, cool nights and the rare occasion of rain by bringing the following:

 for cabin: bedding (sheets, blankets, sleeping bag and/or pillow)

 for tenting: sleeping bag, tent, or ground cover

 sweater, jacket, and cap for cold nights and mornings

 summer clothing / hat